rosschapman/internetross/blog.md

     Nothing: () => console.log('Womp, no data returned from API.')
   })
 ```
-(Btw, cata stands for catamorphism and simplified means to decompose the Maybe container into simple values.
-Honestly, I'm not good enough in the category theory yet to confidently distill it, pun intended.)
+(Btw, "cata" stands for *catamorphism* and means to decompose the Maybe container into simple values.
+Honestly, I'm not good enough in the category theory yet to confidently distill it for you completely -- pun intended -- but that's the gist.)

 A more basic JS solution might look like:
 ```javascript